Praveenkumar-p-gif/Sales-insight-Domain/README.md

-# Power BI Sales & Profit Analysis Dashboard
+# Sales & Profit Analysis Dashboard

 This repository contains an interactive Power BI report and SQL scripts used to analyze revenue, sales quantity, and profit metrics across different cities, markets, products, and customers.
 The dashboard provides insights to support data-driven business decisions.